TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 2. Configure the cluster as described in [Configuring the Cluster](../configuring_cluster/configuring_cluster.md).
 Maintain one node as the controller node, where you can configure your cluster.
 Usually this is done in the lead node.
 On that machine, you can edit files such as servers, locators, and leads which are in the **$SNAPPY_HOME/conf/ directory**.

-3. Create a working directory on every machine, for each of the SnappyData member that you want to run. <br> The member's working directory provides a default location for the logs, persistence, and status files of that member. <br>For example, if you want to run both a locator and server member on the local machine, create separate directories for each member.
+3. Create a working directory on every machine, for each of the TIBCO ComputeDB member that you want to run. <br> The member's working directory provides a default location for the logs, persistence, and status files of that member. <br>For example, if you want to run both a locator and server member on the local machine, create separate directories for each member.

 4. Run the `snappy-start-all.sh` script: